An energy-capacity inequality for Legendrian submanifolds: Proof of Theorem

 The fact that the limiting Reeb chord or closed orbit is an element of $\mathcal{Q}_{\alpha_-}^{\mathfrak{p}}$ follows from topology.
-If it is a chord with endpoints on two different Legendrians, Part (4) of Proposition \ref{prp:MainCpt} is also required. \end{proof}
+If the limit is a closed orbit or is a chord with endpoints on the same Legendrian, then the limit of the images of the $u_k$ can serve as the homotopy to prove the chord/orbit is a trivial element in relative/absolute $\pi_1.$ If it is a chord with endpoints on two different Legendrians, Part (4) of Proposition \ref{prp:MainCpt} is also required, to conclude that the chord is homotopic to the intersection points $p_\pm \in \mathfrak{p}$ (viewed as constant paths). \end{proof}